-- Disrespect toward adults and teachers

-- Class disruptions

-- Uniform violation

-- Minor violation of the Technology Agreement

-- Chewing gum

-- Eating or drinking at unauthorized times or in unauthorized areas

-- Tardiness to class

-- Missed assignments

-- Any other behavior deemed as a Level I violation

-Level I consequences

-Level I consequences will be handled by the teacher who issued the referral.

-- Before or After school detention

-- Lunch detention

-- Conference with student

-- Time out period in the office

-- Chores around the school

-- Mini re-training sessions

-Level II

-Level II offenses are misbehaviors whole frequency or seriousness disrupts the learning climate of the school or classroom.
+Disrespect toward other students Disrespect toward adults and teachers Class disruptions Uniform violation Minor violation of the Technology Agreement Chewing gum Eating or drinking at unauthorized times or in unauthorized areas Tardiness to class Missed assignments Any other behavior deemed as a Level I violation Level I consequences Level I consequences will be handled by the teacher who issued the referral.
+Before or After school detention Lunch detention Conference with student Time out period in the office Chores around the school Mini re-training sessions Level II Level II offenses are misbehaviors whole frequency or seriousness disrupts the learning climate of the school or classroom.
 These behaviors can result from the continuation of level I misbehaviors or include new offenses.
 Repeated or more serious instances of misbehavior at this level raise the offense to a higher level.
 The following list includes examples of behaviors that will result in Level II consequences.
 The list is not intended to be all inclusive.

-- Persistent Level I behaviors

-- Cheating, including plagiarism
+Persistent Level I behaviors Cheating, including plagiarism Skipping class Defiance

-- Skipping class

-- Defiance

-Verbal abuse

-Inappropriate physical contact

-Misrepresentation of parent or guardian

-Serious violation of the Technology Agreement

-Lying

-Bringing or reading inappropriate material in school

-Bullying behavior Any behavior that severely disrupts the normal flow of the class or school

-Level II consequences

-All referrals at this level are to be sent first to Administration.
+Verbal abuse Inappropriate physical contact Misrepresentation of parent or guardian Serious violation of the Technology Agreement Lying Bringing or reading inappropriate material in school Bullying behavior Any behavior that severely disrupts the normal flow of the class or school Level II consequences All referrals at this level are to be sent first to Administration.
 After a meeting with the principal, parents of the behavior and consequence.
 A second violation of a Level II offense will result in an automatic in-school suspension (ISS).
 A possible out-of-school suspension (OSS) and loss of all privileges (sports, clubs and field trips) for a time to be determined by the Administration, could occur.
-Half- or full-day ISS 1 week loss of extra-curricular sports and club participation Denied participation in a class field trip Parent/student conference with the teacher, assistant to the Principal, and/or Principal

-Loss of computer privileges
+Half- or full-day ISS 1 week loss of extra-curricular sports and club participation Denied participation in a class field trip Parent/student conference with the teacher, assistant to the Principal, and/or Principal Loss of computer privileges Level III Level III offenses are acts whose frequency or seriousness disrupt the learning climate of the school and are directed against persons or property.

-Level III

-Level III offenses are acts whose frequency or seriousness disrupt the learning climate of the school and are directed against persons or property.
 These misbehaviors could endanger the health or safety of those in the school.
 The following list includes examples of behaviors that will result in Level III consequences.
 The list is not intended to be all inclusive.

-Possession of weapons, narcotic drugs, or alcohol Possession of prescription drugs
+Possession of weapons, narcotic drugs, or alcohol Possession of prescription drugs Defiance Theft Gambling Sexual harassment Threats Physical fighting Use of inappropriate language Persistent disrespectful behavior

-Possession of prescription drugs Defiance

-Theft

-Gambling

-Sexual harassment

-Threats

-Physical fighting